Iain mac Mhurchaidh: Legacy

-Following the end of the war, Moore County and many other regions of the new United States which had been mainly settled by Scottish Gaels, were almost depopulated, as Gaelic-speaking Loyalists fled northward towards what remained of British North America.
+Following the end of the war, Moore County and many other regions of the new United States which had been mainly settled by Scottish Gaels, were almost depopulated, as Gaelic-speaking Loyalists fled northward, often under extremely brutal conditions, towards what remained of British North America.

-Among these so-called "United Empire Loyalist" refugees was Iain mac Mhurchaidh's close friend Rev. Iain Beutan (John Bethune), formerly of the Barbeque Presbyterian Church in Harnett County, North Carolina.
-Rev. Beutan was similarly taken prisoner following the Battle of Moore's Creek Bridge.
-After being released in a prisoner exchange and serving as military chaplain to the 84th Regiment of Foot, Rev. Bethune ministered to his fellow Gaels at Montreal and Williamstown, in the Canadian Gaelic-speaking settlement of Glengarry County, Ontario, and is credited with organizing the first two Presbyterian congregations in Canada, where his many descendants include the Academy Award-winning actor Christopher Plummer.
+Among these so-called "United Empire Loyalist" refugees was Iain mac Mhurchaidh's close friend Rev. Iain Beutan (John Bethune).
+Like Iain mac Mhurchaidh, Rev. Beutan fought as a Loyalist military chaplain and was taken prisoner following the Battle of Moore's Creek Bridge.
+Ironically, and despite their former minister's Loyalism, the Gaelic-speaking congregation at the Barbeque Presbyterian Church in Harnett County, North Carolina, was known for the rest of the American Revolution as, "an island of Whigs in a sea of Tories."

+After being released in a prisoner exchange and serving as military chaplain to the 84th Regiment of Foot, Rev. Bethune ministered to his fellow Gaels at Montreal, Williamstown, and in the many Canadian Gaelic-speaking settlements in Glengarry County, Ontario.
+Rev. Bethune is accordingly credited with organizing the first Presbyterian congregations in Canada, where his many descendants include the Academy Award-winning actor Christopher Plummer.

 According to Marcus Tanner, Iain Mac Mhurchaidh's, "poems were brought back to Scotland years later by others who had learned them."
 A fellow Loyalist Gael also named John MacRae, who was known in Gaelic as Iain mac a’ Ghobha, who lost his arm in combat during the American Revolution, is particularly credited with memorizing Iain mac Mhurchaidh's poems and bringing them back to his native district of Kintail, in Scotland.

+According to Michael Newton, the memory of Iain mac Mhurchaidh was often invoked for decades after his death by fellow Gaels in both Scotland and Canada, particularly in response to the mass evictions known as the Highland Clearances.
+Iain mac Mhurchaidh was accordingly mentioned to contrast the post-Culloden loyalty of Highland soldiers to the British royal family, as well as their many sufferings and sacrifices, with what was seen as the gross ingratitude that both His Majesty's Government and the Anglo-Scottish landlords had subsequently shown towards Highland military veterans and their families.

-According to Marcus Tanner, though, despite the post-Revolutionary War redirection of emigration by the Gaels from Scotland to Canada, a large Gàidhealtachd community continued to exist in North Carolina, "until it was well and truly disrupted", by the American Civil War.
+Meanwhile, despite the post-Revolutionary War redirection of emigration by the Gaels from Scotland to Canada, a large Gàidhealtachd continued to exist in North Carolina, from whence many pioneer families carried Family Bibles, Metrical Psalmbooks, and copies of the Westminster Shorter Catechism in Scottish Gaelic with them as they migrated West.